 FRUIT SUMMARY

 Fresh fruit is nature’s healthiest food.
 Period.
 Aim for a minimum of 5 servings a day or more (one serving = approximate size of your fist).
-Got digestion problems?
+Got digestion problems or gas when you eat fruit?
 Try eating fruit alone (especially melons), or between meals at least 30 minutes before or 2 hours after meals.
 You might try bananas, papayas, and pineapples which all aid digestion.
 Additionally, fruit and protein at the same meal aren’t ideal as they can ferment, creating gas and bloating.
+Some people have an unbalanced intestinal microbiome, and ferment fruits and other carbs.
+Often this can be a variation of small intestine bacterial overgrowth, a.k.a.
+'SIBO', which is easily handled over time.
+This can be assessed and easily corrected if you get a genetic stool (qPCR) test which can map the gut biome.
+I use the GI MAP test for my patients.
+A FODMAP diet can help in the short term, but is not required once the gut biome is balanced.

 Along with fresh fruits, fresh veggies are among the top foods for health, healing, and longevity.
-Although not as ‘electrical’ in nature as fruits, veggies remain a top choice for cleansing, and a healthy body.
+Although not as ‘electrical’ in nature as fruits, veggies remain a top choice for cleansing and a healthy body.
 Vegetables have a good amount of antioxidants, fiber, vitamins, minerals, mineral salt complexes, as well as amino acids (protein building blocks) – thus are well suited for building and repair.
-If you are serious about your health, make fresh fresh veggies (and fruits) the BIGGEST PART of your diet for the rest of your life.
+If you are serious about your health, make fresh veggies (and fruits) the BIGGEST PART of your diet for the rest of your life.
 I can't say it any simpler.
-As these have a lower caloric density than fats and many proteins, you'll need to eat more.
+These have a lower caloric density than fats and proteins, and many people find their dieal weight is helped by eating more fresh produce, which displaces other high-calorie foods.

 The Most Important Information for Vegetables